Silver Side Up: Release and chart performance

 Silver Side Up was released on September 11, 2001.
-It debuted at number 2 on the Billboard 200, behind Jay-Z's The Blueprint, selling 178,000 copies in the first week.
-The album debuted at number 1 in the Canadian Albums Chart, becoming Nickelback's first record to both enter and top the chart.
+It debuted at number two on the Billboard 200, behind Jay-Z's The Blueprint, selling 178,000 copies in the first week.
+The album debuted at number one in the Canadian Albums Chart, becoming Nickelback's first record to both enter and top the chart.
 The band decided to tour with Default and others in late 2001.
 Silver Side Up received Platinum status from the RIAA one month after its release, becoming Nickelback's first album to garner that distinction.
 In Canada, it also reached Platinum status, surpassing The State, which went Gold in January 2001.

 In December 2001, "How You Remind Me" peaked at number one in the Billboard Hot 100, where it remained for four weeks.
 The song stayed in the top ten of the Billboard Hot 100 for 20 consecutive weeks.
-By the end of 2001, Silver Side Up had been awarded Double Platinum status by the RIAA for selling two million copies in the United States.
+By the end of 2001, Silver Side Up had been awarded 2× Platinum status by the RIAA for selling two million copies in the United States.
 Follow-up singles were "Too Bad" and "Never Again", both of which reached number one on the rock charts, but failed to achieve the same success as "How You Remind Me".

 In 2002, Nickelback toured worldwide to support Silver Side Up; they filmed a concert in their home province of Alberta, which the band released on DVD as Live at Home.
 The band won many Juno Awards and several Billboard Music Awards.
 "How You Remind Me" became the number one song of the Hot 100 of the year for 2002.
 By early 2003, the band was nominated for the American Music Awards.
 Nickelback also played at the American Music Awards.
 Silver Side Up was certified 6× Platinum by the RIAA and 8× Platinum by Music Canada.

 In the United Kingdom, the album has sold over 1,117,000 copies as of June 2017.

 Reception

 As of December 22, 2010, the album had sold 5,666,000 copies in the U.S. According to IFPI, over 2,000,000 copies were sold in Europe and over 8,000,000 were sold worldwide by 2002.
 It was ranked 47th on Billboards 200 Albums of the Decade.

 The album received mixed reviews from critics.
-Rolling Stone critic Matt Diehl gave the album two out of five stars, stating, "Nearly every song seems trapped in the amber of early-Nineties Seattle aesthetics, the sonic equivalent of too many unfortunate goatees."
+Rolling Stone critic Matt Diehl gave the album two out of five stars, stating, "Nearly every song seems trapped in the amber of early-Nineties Seattle aesthetics, the sonic equivalent of too many unfortunate goatees".